Close

 Renowned chefs will prepare a variety of dishes from these two rich culinary cultures, carefully selecting ingredients and preparation methods to respect halal requirements.

-• Company: Frit Ravich
+• Company: Frinuts

 • Chefs: Saloua Loqmane Lahman and Fátima Labyedhla